Skip to main content

 Notify users of compliance issues

-When a transfer fails due to compliance issues, notify the affected users with clear instructions on how to resolve the issue (e.g., completing their profile, contacting support).
+When a payout fails due to compliance issues, notify the affected users with clear instructions on how to resolve the issue (e.g., completing their profile, contacting support).

 Supported Transfer Types

-Compliant regulated transfers currently work for transfers between Crossmint treasury wallets and Crossmint user wallets.
-Transfers to external wallets are not supported.
+Compliant payouts work for transfers from Crossmint treasury wallets to Crossmint user wallets and to external wallets linked to a Crossmint user with verified ownership.
+Payouts to unlinked external wallets are not supported.

 Additional Resources